With summer ending in Des Moines, now is an ideal time to get a kick start on air conditioner maintenance.

 2. Check Your Filter

-Can’t remember when you last put in a new one?
+Not sure when you last replaced yours?
 Remove it and hold it up to the light.
-If there’s no light visible, get a new one.
+If you can’t see light through it, replace it.

 3. Clean the Inside